 Unless a leave of absence has been approved in advance, a student who fails to maintain continuous enrollment (excluding summer session) is considered withdrawn from the university.
 Students who fail to maintain continuous enrollment must reapply (and be accepted) to the University if they wish to continue their studies.

-Eligibility for continued registration and for graduation requires a 3.0 grade-point average.
+Eligibility for continued registration and for graduation requires a cumulative 3.0 grade point average (GPA) minimum.
 If a student’s GPA falls below this minimum, the student is placed on academic probation for the subsequent semester.
 During this time, the student must attain the minimum grade-point ratio to continue in the program.

 All courses are graded A+ to F, except for LIS 690 Library Internship Program and LIS 696 Practicum in Librarianship, which are graded as Credit/No Credit; and LIS 700 Thesis Research, in which the grade of S (satisfactory) is given upon acceptance of the thesis.

 For more registration information, refer to the University of Hawaii Registration Guide.

 Each term, the LIS Program employs working professionals via the Outreach College to supplement the standard course offerings and provide a richer and fuller program for students.

 The following policies must be observed for these particular courses: